 Tip #5 - Establish their availability

 Many OBMs will work with 2 to 4 business owners at a time.
 Therefore, they might not be able to partner with you right away.
-If your first choice is not available right away, I highly recommend you wait and start taking action to bring them on successfully when the time comes.
+If your first choice is unavailable immediately, I highly recommend you wait and start taking action to bring them on successfully when the time comes.
 The OBM should be able to give you a list of steps to take while waiting.

 Tip #6 - Confirm their personality traits and work styles